reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - Reboot
 - Install Miui Core Magisk Module v4.0 or above first: https://github.com/reiryuki/Miui-Core-Magisk-Module (except you are in Miui ROM)
 - If your ROM has Dolby in-built, then you need to enable Dolby data clean-up for the first time (READ Optionals!)
-- Install this module https://www.pling.com/p/1769560/ via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1769560/ via Magisk app or Recovery
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot